Frequently Asked Questions

 Am I eligible for a HEY100 programme?

-THe specific eligiblity criteria varies from programme to programme.
-However, participants must be working for a registered charity (including CiCs and co-ops), social enterprise or cultural organisation operating in Hull or East Yorkshire.
+Specific eligiblity criteria varies from programme to programme.
+However, participants must be working in Hull or East Yorkshire for a registered charity (including CiCs and co-ops), social enterprise or cultural organisation that has a clear social purpose.
 For the Community Champion programme, we encourage applicants from unincorporated community organisations.

 What is the selection process like for HEY100?